logicvein/NetLD-SDK/docs/Incidents.md

 <p></p>

-### Incident.search
+### Incidents.searchIncidents

-The ``Incidents.search`` method is the fundemental way of retrieving incidents from the server.
+The ``Incidents.searchIncidents`` method is the fundemental way of retrieving incidents from the server.
 Search supports many criteria, and the criteria can be combined to perform powerful searches.

 | Parameter     | Type       | Description                                                                                 |
 | ------------- |------------|---------------------------------------------------------------------------------------------|